-Our actuarial science program is 1 of only 89 programs nationwide classified as “advanced undergraduate” by the Society of Actuaries—and 1 of just 3 among the 100 members of the Council for Christian Colleges & Universities.
-Our curriculum covers everything on the first 3 professional actuarial exams, as well as some topics on the 4th and 5th of 8 exams.
+Our actuarial science program is 1 of only 49 programs nationwide classified as UCAP-AP (Universities and Colleges with Actuarial Programs—Advanced Curriculum) by the Society of Actuaries—and 1 of just 2 among the 100 members of the Council for Christian Colleges & Universities.
+Our curriculum covers everything on the first 4 professional actuarial exams, as well as some topics on the 5th of 7 exams.
 That means you'll be further along in the process of becoming a certified actuary—and you’ll rise to the top with future employers.

 MAT 112QR -

 (4 credits) (NWCore option under Quantitative Reasoning) This course is astudy of functions, limits, derivatives and integrals with a strongemphasis on both theory and applications.Note: Meets four times per week.Prerequisites: C- or higher in MAT109, or an ACT math score of at least24 (SAT 570 or above), or permission of mathematics department chair.